-Table 8 presents similar regression results for medical and surgical admission and the three types of physician services.
+Table 10.8 presents similar regression results for medical and surgical admission and the three types of physician services.
 The coefficient for mortality is extremely large for medical admissions, no doubt reflecting the severe illness of many patients with neoplastic, cardiovascular, and cerebrovascular diseases who are admitted to medical services with little hope of altering the final outcome.
 The mortality coefficient for surgical admissions is less than half that for medical admissions, but still highly significant.
 In contrast, none of the three types of physician utilization has a mortality coefficient that is significantly different from zero.

-The relationship between mortality and utilization reported in this paper is echoed in a study by Frohlich, Fransoo, and Roos (2001) of 12 communities in Winnipeg, Manitoba.
-They found that age-sex adjusted deaths before age 75 (their "Premature Mortality Rate") was positively correlated with most types of care.
-However, PMR was not correlated with visits to specialists and negatively correlated with "high profile" procedures such as MRIs, CABGs, hip and knee replacements, and preventive services.
+The relationship between mortality and utilization reported in this paper is echoed in a study by Frohlich, Fransoo, and Roos (2001) of twelve communities in Winnipeg, Manitoba.
+They found that age-sex adjusted deaths before age seventy-five, their Premature Mortality Rate (PMR), was positively correlated with most types of care.
+However, PMR was not correlated with visits to specialists and negatively correlated with "high profile" procedures such as magnetic resonance imagings (MRIs), coronary artery bypass grafts (CABGs), hip and knee replacements, and preventive services.

 The coefficients for Florida are particularly large for diagnostic and treatment services, smaller but still highly significant for evaluation and management, and smallest for hospital admissions.
 The Big Sky region has notably large negative mortality coefficients for evaluation and management and diagnostic services and a notably large positive coefficient for medical admissions.
-In comparisons of utilization across areas grouped by population size, the most striking result is the much higher utilization of evaluation and management and diagnostic services in MSAs > 500,000 relative to those with 250-500,000 and especially areas with less than 250,000 or not MSAs.
-The only significant result for the socio-economic variables is a large positive relation between real income and treatment.
+In comparisons of utilization across areas grouped by population size, the most striking result is the much higher utilization of evaluation and management and diagnostic services in MSAs > 500,000 relative to those with 250,000-500,000, and especially in areas with less than 250,000 or areas not classified as MSAs.
+The only significant result for the socioeconomic variables is a large, positive relation between real income and treatment.
+Result of regressions similar to those in table 10.8 but restricted to MSA > 100,000 are presented in table 10A.4.

 Because there may be some causality running from utilization to mortality, we also ran two-stage least squares regressions.
-The results are reported in Appendix Table B-5.
-The coefficients for predicted Ln mortality are typically much larger than in the OLS regressions, but the standard errors are also much larger, raising questions about the reliability of the estimates.
-Regression Analysis: Mortality
+The results are reported in table 10A.5.
+The coefficients for predicted Ln mortality are typically much larger than in the ordinary least squares (OLS) regressions, but the standard errors are also much larger, raising questions about the reliability of the estimates.